Can you really eat all you want and still lose weight?

 Another study was released last week that blows the "fit but fat"

 theory out of the water.
-The study was seeking to prove whether
+The study was seeking to prove

 heavy women who are "active" have the same risk for heart disease